 Child marriage is also a growing concern among refugee children, including those from Myanmar and the Central African Republic.

 How is Save the Children is a world leader in ending child marriage?

 Thanks to compassionate supporters like you, Save the Children has championed equal rights for every child for over 100 years.
 We helped reduce child marriage worldwide by nearly one-third since 1990 – that’s tens of millions more girls empowered to stay in school or transition to work, and make marriage and motherhood decisions for themselves.

 Save the Children puts gender equality at the heart of all we do.
 Every day, right from the start, we work to empower girls to stay in school, delay marriage and acquire the life and livelihood skills needed to successfully transition to adulthood.
 We work with girls and boys, families, communities and countries to change harmful gender norms and laws.
 Plus we empower girls to speak up, lead and succeed.
 We are the leading advocate for U.S. investment in girls’ leadership around the world.

 In addition, Save the Children is proud to be the first nonprofit to be Gender Fair-certified for our commitment to advancing gender equality and empowering the world’s girls.

-When you support Save the Children – whether it’s by donating, advocating or participating in an event challenge – you’re helping bridge the gap between the challenges girls face, like child marraige, and the futures they deserve.
+When you support Save the Children – whether it’s by donating, advocating or participating in an event challenge – you’re helping bridge the gap between the challenges girls face, like child marriage, and the futures they deserve.
 You’re helping ensure all children have equal opportunities to grow up healthy, educated and safe.

 Together, we can change children’s lives – ultimately, transforming the future we all share.